opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 1. If Top N by latency is enabled:
    - `Total latency`
    - `Count`
-2. If Top N by cpu is enabled:
+2. If Top N by CPU is enabled:
    - `Total cpu`
    - `Count`
 3. If Top N by memory is enabled: